chrisb09/MusicBot/README.md

 ### Add YouTube PO token & IP rotation
 https://github.com/jagrosh/MusicBot/pull/1772

-And I've now bumped the versions up to the newest [lavaplayer](https://mvnrepository.com/artifact/dev.arbjerg/lavaplayer)/[lavalink](https://maven.lavalink.dev/#/releases/dev/lavalink/youtube/common) versions.
-I will try to update this automatically in the future.

 ### For PO_Tokens: In your bot folder, edit "config.txt" and add